starchildluke/astro/src/pages/post/introducing-ralts.md

 <h2 id="summary">Summary</h2>

 I hope this has been insightful for anyone reading.
-While I've been learning and it makes sense to me, I appreciate it can feel daunting to take this in without the same knowledge.
+While I've been learning Python and it makes sense to me, I appreciate it can feel daunting to take this in without the same knowledge.
 I rarely have to explain my personal projects and don't like to say "hey, I made this thing" because who cares (that's what I say in my head anyway).
 At the very least, I can say I did a thing and explained why and it will benefit me.